Weighted mixed-norm $L_p$ estimates for equations in non-divergence form with singular coefficients: the Dirichlet problem: Equations with simple coefficients

 and

 for $N = N(d, \nu, \alpha, j, k)$.
-A similar assertion also holds for $\hat{z} = (\hat{z}', \hat{x}_d)$ with $\hat{x}_d > 2$. \end{lemma} \begin{proof} Without loss of generality, we can assume $\hat{z} =0$.
-Furthermore, by H\"older's inequality for $q>2$ and a standard iteration argument for $q\in [1,2)$ (see, for instance, \cite[p.
-75]{FHL}), we only need to consider the case when $q=2$.
-By using standard argument of finite-difference quotients, we see that $D^{k}_{x'}\partial^{j}_tu$ is still a solution of \eqref{int-Q4-constant-L-0} for $j, k \in \mathbb{N} \cup\{0\}$.
-Therefore, without loss of generality, we may assume that $j=k=0$.
-Applying Lemma \ref{Lip-D1.lemma} (ii) and Lemma \ref{cappio}, we get
+A similar assertion also holds for $\hat{z} = (\hat{z}', \hat{x}_d)$ with $\hat{x}_d > 2$. \end{lemma} \begin{proof} We only prove the boundary estimates since the proof of the interior estimates is simpler.
+By H\"older's inequality for $q_1>2$ and a standard iteration argument for $q_1\in [1,2)$ (see, for instance, \cite[p.
+75]{FHL}), we only need to consider the case when $q_1=2$.
+By shifting the coordinates, we may also assume that $\hat z=(0,0)$.